hakandagli09/Autonomous-Coding-Agent---DATA-440-Human-AI-/README.md

 grader can inspect every claim without re-running the API.
 Re-running the `eval_*.py` scripts will overwrite these CSVs with a fresh sample from the same distribution, not reproduce them exactly.

----

-## Future work

-- **Legacy-model comparison.** Run the same harness against an older Moonshot model (e.g. Kimi K1.5 or Moonshot-v1) to quantify the generation-over-generation improvement on the same failure-mode taxonomy.
-The harness is model-agnostic — only the model id changes.
-- **Ablate the self-correction loop.** Compare blind retry (no stderr) vs. error-informed retry to isolate how much of the recovery comes from feedback vs. resampling.
-- **Retry-budget sweep.** 1 vs. 3 vs. 5 retries — measure marginal
-  recovery per extra call.
-Likely to help most on HumanEval+ residual failures like `find_zero`, where a single round isn't enough.